electric-eloquence/requerio/docs/methods.md

 | properties | `string`\|`string[]` | The name or names of properties to get from the element, and set on the state. |

 ### data(keyValues)
 Set one or more key:value pairs of data.
-Does not affect HTML attributes in the DOM.
+Does not affect HTML data attributes.

 | Param | Type | Description |
 | --- | --- | --- |